kontainapp/km-releases/README.md

 ```

 Either way, the script will try to un-tar the content into /opt/kontain.
 If you don't have enough access, the script will advice on the next step.

 ### Install for Docker

 You can run Kontain payload wrapped in a native Docker container.... in this case, all Docker overhead is still going to be around, but you will have VM / unikernel without extra overhead.
 Install docker engine (https://docs.docker.com/engine/install/) or moby-engine (`sudo dnf install docker` on Fedora does this. `podman` is also supported.

-#### Warning: cgroups version mismatch between Docker and Fedora Linux
+#### Warning: cgroups version mismatch between Docker and Fedora Linux 32+

 As if 10/2020 there was glitch between latest docker and latest fedora 32 configuration.
-While it is not related to Kontain, it  may impact `docker run` commands if you have a fresh docker installation.
+While it is not related to Kontain, it  may impact `docker run` commands for fresh docker installations.

 Here is a good summary of reasons, and instruction for fixes: https://fedoramagazine.org/docker-and-fedora-32/

 - Symptom: **docker: Error response from daemon: OCI runtime create failed: this version of runc doesn't work on cgroups v2: unknown** error message for `docker run'.